Anatoly1010/Atomize/atomize/documentation/digitizer_functions.md

 Arguments: averages = integer (1-10000); Output: integer.
 Example: digitizer_number_of_averages(2) sets the number of averages to 2.
 ```
 This function queries or sets the number of averages for ['Average'](#digitizer_card_modemode) card mode.
 If there is no argument the function will return the current number of averages.
 If there is an argument the specified number of averages will be set.
 The maximum available number of averages is 10000.
 If a very large number of [points](#digitizer_number_of_pointspoints) are set, the maximum available number of averages may be limited by the digitizer memory.
-The limit is 1 Gs.
+This limit is 1 Gs.
 Default value is 2.<br/>
 ### digitizer_trigger_delay(*delay)
 ```python3
 digitizer_trigger_delay(*delay)